syyang07/CS269-NLG-project/GPT2/README.md

-Please put the finetune_gp2v2.py under the same path with finetune_gpt2.ipynb.
 Follow the instruction in the notebook for training, testing and generation.